JiWoongCho1/hello-computervision/computer_vision/Classification/SqueezeNet/README.md

 ### Fire module ###

-it is composed of 'squeeze' convolutional layer(which has only 1x1 filter), feeding tinto an 'expand' layer that has a mix of 1x1 and 3x3 convolution filters.
+it is composed of 'squeeze' convolutional layer(which has only 1x1 filter), feeding into an 'expand' layer that has a mix of 1x1 and 3x3 convolution filters.
 They expose three tunable dimensions.
 And they use ReLU, Dropout, not using fully connected layers.

 ![fire-module](https://user-images.githubusercontent.com/90513931/213103516-01465652-7061-4cf2-94e1-efe4ffa8119d.png)